Will the College require students, faculty, and staff to be vaccinated when the 2021–2022 academic year begins in the fall?

 Who is eligible to be vaccinated in Maine?

-The State of Maine has accelerated the eligibility of Maine people to receive the COVID-19 vaccine.
-Maine people age sixteen (16) and older are eligible beginning Wednesday, April 7.
+The State of Maine has accelerated the eligibility of Maine people to receive the COVID-19 vaccine and Maine people age twelve (12) and older are now eligible.
 For more information on vaccines in Maine, please go to the state's "COVID-19 Vaccination in Maine" site.
 We strongly urge all eligible individuals to sign up for a vaccination as soon as they qualify (see above), and to be vaccinated as soon as possible.
 Visit the state’s COVID-19 response website to pre-register for a vaccination appointment or call the state’s Community Vaccination Line (1-888-445-4111 – M-F, 7:00 a.m. to 7:00 p.m. or Sat-Sun 8:00 a.m. to 2:00 p.m.) for information about vaccination clinics in Maine.

-How is Bowdoin helping students get vaccinated against COVID-19?
+How did Bowdoin help students get vaccinated against COVID-19?

-We are excited to announce a partnership with Mid Coast Hospital to provide vaccinations to all Bowdoin students currently living in Maine at the hospital’s clinic located at the Brunswick Parks and Recreation Center at Brunswick Landing.
-Mid Coast Hospital is setting aside fifty doses a day of the Pfizer vaccine for this purpose from April 7 to May 3.
-Students who receive their first dose through this partnership will schedule a second dose at the clinic, which they will receive twenty-one days later.
-Students will be able to schedule an initial vaccination slot through Campus Groups beginning at 5 p.m. on Sunday, April 4.
+Bowdoin partnered with Mid Coast Hospital to provide vaccinations to all Bowdoin students living in Maine at the hospital’s clinic located at the Brunswick Parks and Recreation Center at Brunswick Landing.
+Mid Coast Hospital set aside fifty doses a day of the Pfizer vaccine for this purpose from April 7 to May 3.
+Students who received their first dose through this partnership were scheduled a second dose at the clinic, which they received twenty-one days later.

-The College will provide transportation to the clinic and back to campus for students who need it.
-Shuttles will depart from the polar bear statue fifteen minutes before the scheduled time block.
+The College provided transportation to the clinic and back to campus for students who needed it.
+Shuttles departed from the polar bear statue fifteen minutes before the scheduled time blocks.

-What timeslots are available for Bowdoin students at Mid Coast Hospital's vaccination clinic for students?
+What timeslots were available for Bowdoin students at Mid Coast Hospital's vaccination clinic for students?

-The timeslots available to Bowdoin students beginning on April 7 will be:
+The timeslots available to Bowdoin students beginning on April 7 were: